nanneihtun/agrilink-nextjs/docs/README.md

 This documentation is maintained alongside the codebase.
 When making changes to components, APIs, or architecture, please update the relevant documentation files to keep them current.

 **Recent Updates**:
+- ✅ Created comprehensive Database ERD with all 18 tables and relationships
+- ✅ Created comprehensive API Documentation for all 45 endpoints with examples
+- ✅ Created comprehensive Pages Documentation covering all 25 pages
 - ✅ Separated User Journey Flows into dedicated document
 - ✅ Updated all URLs to current production deployment
 - ✅ Cleaned up component references and removed unused components